BrownCSCI1230/lab01_setup/README.md

 - Create a `Circle` type using `struct`.
 - `Circle` should contain a data member `Radius`, and two member functions `CalculateArea` and `CalculatePerimeter`.
-- After completing your `Circle` type, create a few instances of `Circle` in your `main` function, and call their member function.
+- After completing your `Circle` type, create a few instances of `Circle` in your `main` function, and call their member functions.

 See if your `Circle` instances exhibit the expected behaviors when you run the program.